 Hold the ab crunches for a second!
-The best ab workout in the world is already in The Diamond Push Up Program!
+The best ab workout in the world is already in The Push Ups Program!
 The Plank or the ‘Plank Push Up’ will sculpt the abs like no other.
-All bodyweight exercises where you’re moving your whole body through space means that your core is going to be in constant engagement (think holding a plank) so once again the dip will be strengthening the abdominals just like The Diamond Push Up does.
+All bodyweight exercises where you’re moving your whole body through space means that your core is going to be in constant engagement (think holding a plank) so once again the dip will be strengthening the abdominals just like The Push Ups Program does.
 So dips along with push ups and pull ups/chin ups end up giving you a powerful effective ab workout for a six pack.

 Dips Everyday Results

 I’ve been doing dips every other day and have seen increases in tricep size and strength and, perhaps more interestingly – traps!